SparingSoftware/django-easy-audit/README.rst

 django-easy-audit
 =================

-Yet another Django audit log app, hopefully the simplest one.
+This is a fork of yet another Django audit log app https://github.com/soynatan/django-easy-audit .

 Quick start
 -----------